twowannabe/multiweatherbot/README.md

 - `/water` - Provides the current water temperature in Budva.
 - `/sign <your_sign>` - Sets your zodiac sign for daily horoscopes.
 - `/horoscope` - Sends your daily horoscope.
+- `/solarflare` - Provides information about expected solar flares in the next 12 hours.

 ## Scheduling